ryandperry/Alternate-Career-Planner/data_collection/data_entry_instructions.md

 Locate the major under ‘majors A-Z’
 * https://catalog.utk.edu/preview_program.php?catoid=43&poid=25821#C
 * Make sure the drop down menu at the top says 2023-2024
-* Open the suggested catalog PDF for the major
+* If availible, open the suggested catalog PDF for the major
 * * https://tickle.utk.edu/wp-content/uploads/2022/11/Computer-Engineering-2023.pdf
 * DARS is currently broken, do not use DARS for this
 * We're only doing normal majors, not honors or 5 year MS